CodinGame/codingame-game-engine/playground/getting-started/tutorial-2-multiplayer.md

 │           └── log4j2.properties
 ```

-- **./config:** contains the settings such as the game title, statement, number of players, etc.
+- **./config:** contains settings such as the statement, number of players, etc.
 - **./src/main/java:** source code of the game itself
 - **./src/main/resources:** graphical assets and configuration of the view
 - **./src/test/java:** classes used for local development (AI codes to test your game)